- About Us

 is used for pH neutralisation.
 It offers more alkalinity per kilogram compared to sodium hydroxide or calcium hydroxide and it has a natural buffering effect at pH 9 – 10.
 An accidental overdose will not increase the pH above this value unlike lime or caustic soda where the pH will instantaneously rise to 12 – 14.
 Magnesium hydroxide is safe to handle and it provides a long lasting alkalinity due to its high buffering capacity.

 is able to remove metals from wastewater by precipitation.
 Magnesium hydroxide increases the pH to a level where metals precipitate as hydroxides.
-It can remove most of the metals with the exception of nickel and cadmium.
+This way, it can remove most of the metals from waste streams.

 Odour control and corrosion protection